 • Persistency.
 Persistency is a measure of how long our insurance policies stay in force.
 As a general matter, persistency that is lower than our pricing assumptions adversely affects our results over the long term because we lose the recurring revenue stream associated with the policies that lapse.
 Determining the near-term effects of changes in persistency is more complicated.
 When actual persistency is lower than our pricing assumptions, we must accelerate the amortization of deferred policy acquisition costs ("DAC").
 The resultant increase in amortization expense is offset by a corresponding release of reserves associated with lapsed policies, which causes a reduction in benefits and claims expense.
 The future policy benefit reserves associated with any given policy will change over the term of such policy.
 As a general matter, future policy benefit reserves are lowest at the inception of a policy term and rise steadily to a peak before declining to zero at the expiration of the policy term.

-Accordingly, depending on when the lapse occurs in relation to the overall policy term, the reduction in benefits and claims expense may be greater or less than the increase in amortization expense, and, consequently, the effects on earnings for a given period could be positive or negative.
+Accordingly, depending on when the lapse occurs in relation to the overall policy term, the reduction in benefits and claims expense may b greater or less than the increase in amortization expense, and, consequently, the effects on earnings for a given period could be positive or negative.
 Persistency levels will impact results to the extent actual experience deviates from the persistency assumptions that are locked-in at time of issue.

 - Mortality.
 Our profitability will fluctuate to the extent actual mortality rates differ from the assumptions that are locked-in at time of issue.
 We mitigate a significant portion of our mortality exposure through reinsurance. - Interest Rates.
 We use an assumption for future interest rates that initially reflects the current low interest rate environment gradually increasing to a level consistent with historical experience.
 Both DAC and the future policy benefit reserve liability increase with the assumed interest rate.
 Since DAC is higher than the future policy benefit reserve liability in the early years of a policy, a lower assumed interest rate generally will result in lower profits.
 In the later years, when the future policy benefit reserve liability is higher than DAC, a lower assumed interest rate generally will result in higher profits.
-These assumed interest rates, which like other pricing assumptions are locked in at issue, impact the timing but not the aggregate amount of DAC and future policy benefit reserve changes.
+These assumed interest rates, which like other pricing assumptions are locked-in at issue, impact the timing but not the aggregate amount of DAC and future policy benefit reserve changes.
 We allocate net investment income generated by the investment portfolio to the Term Life Insurance segment in an amount equal to the assumed net interest accreted to the segment's U.S. generally accepted accounting principles ("U.S. GAAP")-measured future policy benefit reserve liability less DAC.
 All remaining net investment income, and therefore the impact of actual interest rates, is attributed to the Corporate and Other Distributed Products segment.

 Reinsurance.
 We use reinsurance extensively, which has a significant effect on our results of operations.
-Since the mid-1990s, we have reinsured between 60% and 90% of the mortality risk on our U.S. term life insurance policies on a quota share yearly renewable term ("YRT") basis.
-In Canada, historically, we utilized reinsurance arrangements similar to the U.S. in certain years and reinsured only face amounts above \$500,000 in other years.
-Since the first quarter of 2012, we have utilized a YRT reinsurance arrangement in Canada similar to our U.S. program.
-YRT reinsurance permits us to set future mortality at contractual rates by policy class.
+We have generally reinsured between 80% and 90% of the mortality risk on our term life insurance (excluding coverage under certain riders) on a quota share yearly renewable term ("YRT") basis.
 To the extent actual mortality experience is more or less favorable than the contractual rate, the reinsurer will earn incremental profits or bear the incremental cost, as applicable.
 In contrast to coinsurance, which is intended to eliminate all risks (other than counterparty risk of the reinsurer) and rewards associated with a specified percentage of the block of policies subject to the reinsurance arrangement, the YRT reinsurance arrangements we enter into are intended only to reduce volatility associated with variances between estimated and actual mortality rates.